Family and Welfare Law

 Demonstrate good knowledge of contemporary debates in relation to English and Welsh family and welfare law.

-Show a thorough and practical understanding of relevant law relating to English and Welsh family and welfare law.
+Demonstrate comprehensive practical understanding of relevant law relating to English and Welsh family and welfare law.

-Find, identify and analyse relevant legal sources in relation to English and Welsh family and welfare law.
+Identify, synthesise, and analyse relevant legal sources in relation to English and Welsh family and welfare law.

 40% of the assessment for this module will comprise of a 3,000 word essay.
 The word limit excludes footnotes and bibliography.